Alba Serra

 Alba Serra began her approach to the image through fashion, training at various schools in England, Buenos Aires and Barcelona.
 In the last four years she has specialised in photography and has participated in several international exhibitions and festivals.
 Recently, she has received the VEGAP grant for visual creation for the development of the ongoing project There Will Be Miracles Here.

-Carrer Joaquim Blume (Mapa)
+Carrer Joaquim Blume (Map)